Donders-Institute/hpc-wiki-v2/docs/index.rst

 * **access nodes**: ``mentat001`` ~ ``mentat005`` as login nodes.
 * **compute nodes**: a pool of powerful computers with more than 1000 CPU cores.

 Computer nodes are managed by the `Torque <http://www.adaptivecomputing.com/products/open-source/torque>`_ job manager and the `Moab <http://www.adaptivecomputing.com/products/open-source/maui/>`_ job scheduler.
-While the access nodes can be accessed via either a SSH terminal or a VNC session, compute nodes are only accessible via submiting a computational job via qsub.
+While the access nodes can be accessed via either a SSH terminal or a VNC session, compute nodes are only accessible via submiting computational jobs.

 Central Storage
 ===============